Ectopic Pregnancy Symptoms

 An ectopic pregnancy occurs when the fertilized egg attaches itself in a place other than inside the uterus.
-Almost all ectopic pregnancies occur in a fallopian tube, and are thus sometimes called tubal pregnancies.
-The fallopian tubes are not designed to hold a growing embryo; the fertilized egg in a tubal pregnancy cannot develop normally and must be treated.
+Most cases occur in the fallopian tube and are thus sometimes called tubal pregnancies.
+The fallopian tubes are not designed to hold a growing embryo; thus, the fertilized egg in a tubal pregnancy cannot develop properly and must be treated.
 An ectopic pregnancy happens in 1 out of 50 pregnancies.

 Although you may experience typical signs and symptoms of pregnancy, the following symptoms may be used to help recognize a potential ectopic pregnancy: